-I was inspired to begin my vessel inspection and consulting business partly because I saw too many unhappy new and used boat buyers, who, after bringing their boat to the yard I managed, taken aback by the cost associated with correcting the multiple safety and reliability issues overlooked in the typical survey.
+I was inspired to begin my vessel inspection and consulting business partly because I saw too many unhappy new and used boat buyers, who, after bringing their boat to the yard I managed, taken aback by the cost associated with correcting the multiple safety and reliability issues overlooked in the typical surveyor.

-In the vast majority of Pre-Purchase Inspections I conduct, surveys are also carried out concurrently and in most of those cases I’m given copies of the surveys.
-Simply put, in every case my reports are significantly more detailed, reveal more flaws, more defects and offer more recommendations for improvement while identifying more areas that will cost the buyer money and compromise the safety and reliability of the vessel.
+In the vast majority of Pre-Purchase and Pre-Acceptance Inspections I conduct, surveys are also carried out concurrently and in most of those cases I’m given copies of the surveys.
+Simply put, in every case my reports are significantly more detailed, reveal more flaws, more defects and offer more recommendations for improvement, while identifying more areas that will cost the buyer money and compromise the safety and reliability of the vessel.

 I recently completed a survey aboard a 52-foot vessel.
 It required two full days and my report numbered 154 observations (and over 400 photographs), roughly 40% of which fell into the critical, must be resolved without delay, category.
-You can see sample Pre-Purchase Inspection Reports on my website by following this link.
-They are typical of my findings on both new and used vessels.
+You can see sample Pre-Purchase Inspection Reports on my website by following this link https://stevedmarineconsulting.com/sample-inspection-reports/ They are typical of my findings on both new and used vessels.
 Among other things, in addition to inventorying the vessel’s gear, the survey for the same vessel included a scant two action items and the vessel’s overall condition was deemed “very good”.

 Here’s an example, a survey I recently reviewed for a potential client indicated that the fuel tank installation is “ABYC Approved” yet, just a few lines below that the surveyor dutifully notes that the generator and fuel manifold are equipped with “Racor 500 FG” series filters and that the fuel system is “well thought out” and the condition is “good”.
 FG series filters lack a heat shield and therefore do not provide the flame resistance necessary for ABYC and UL Marine compliance; they are not designed for use in marine engine rooms.
 That’s simply one example that I selected at random from that report, as I said, there are countless such examples in my files.